WHERE AND WHEN: 8 JULY 2020, 3PM UK TIME, VIA ZOOM

 Constanza Monterrubio Solís

-Being a food lover and specialized in biodiversity conservation, I focus on seeds and food as the expression of bicultural heritage exploring how local foodways thrive in these turbulent times.
+Being a food lover and specialized in biodiversity conservation, I focus on seeds and food as the expression of biocultural heritage exploring how local foodways thrive in these turbulent times.
 Currently, I am a postdoctoral researcher at the Pontific University of Chile looking at the ways small-scale farmers, especially women, keep resilience of the food heritage through biocultural memory in La Araucania region of Chile.
 Conversations by the fire, walks through the forests collecting edibles, cultivating homegardens, sharing seeds, cooking and eating are the means through which I learn from the keepers of biocultural memory and share their struggle to keep it alive and vibrant.

 Mama D Ujuaje